 Surveys estimate that nearly 8 percent of American children ages 2 to 17 and 4 percent of adults have ADHD.
 Boys are about 2 ½ times as likely as girls to be diagnosed with it.
 Conventional treatment is proven to reduce ADHD symptoms in most children and adults.
 Stimulant medication—the most common conventional type used for ADHD—helps 70 to 80 percent of children with ADHD.
 Most children receive medication or behavioral therapy; just less than one-third receive both.
 Some people may try complementary health approaches to manage symptoms of ADHD.

 What the Science Says

-- Research on L-carnitine/acetyl-L-carnitine and various herbs, such as St. John’s wort, French maritime pine bark extract (also known as Pycnogenol), and Ginkgo biloba, has not demonstrated that these supplements are helpful for ADHD.
+- Research on carnitine and various herbs, such as St. John’s wort, French maritime pine bark extract (also known as Pycnogenol), and Ginkgo biloba, is limited and hasn’t shown that these supplements improve symptoms of ADHD.

 Side Effects and Risks

-- If you’re considering using any of the approaches discussed here for ADHD, discuss this decision with your (or your child’s) health care provider.
+- If you’re considering using any complementary health approach for ADHD, discuss this decision with your (or your child’s) health care provider.